sumit-kr-das/short-news-reading-web-app/README.md

 $ cd npm run dev
 ```

-### 5. Finally, go to your repository in browser and search the url
+### 5. Finally, go to your browser and search the url

 ```sh
 http://127.0.0.1:8000/